 - Be a current student at a community college in Wyoming

-- 24 semester hours of upper division or graduate level accounting courses (excluding introductory accounting or principles of accounting) in the subjects mentioned in Path 1 above
+- 24 semester hours of upper division or graduate level accounting courses (excluding introductory accounting or principles of accounting)

 - 24 semester hours in business courses in some or all of the following subjects: